huahaiy/dlmdb/README.md

 ## Prefix compression

-Enabling `MDB_PREFIX_COMPRESSION` on a database stores keys using shared prefixes within each leaf page, reducing page fan-out and disk footprint.
-DLMDB further augments the classic prefix compression schema in two ways:
+Enabling `MDB_PREFIX_COMPRESSION` flag on a database stores keys using shared prefixes within each leaf page, reducing page fan-out and disk footprint.
+For DUPSORT databases, a higher ratio of compression can be achieved because values are also compressed.

-1. **Cached decoding per transaction.** A lightweight cache (`MDB_prefix_scratch`) holds decoded keys so repeated cursor walks do not rehydrate byte prefixes.
-   This benefit is observable via `mdb_prefix_metrics`, which reports decode and cache hit counters.
-2. **Cursor-safe navigation.** The unit tests under `mtest_prefix` cover dupsort scenarios where multiple cursors iterate forward and backward, mix `MDB_NEXT_DUP` / `MDB_PREV_DUP`, and issue `MDB_GET_BOTH[_RANGE]`.
-The cache and rank logic cooperate to ensure prefix-compressed keys behave identically to their uncompressed counterparts.

 To use prefix compression: